|Pilot Lt(jg) William C. Henwood (rescued) Dunmore, PA

-USS San Jacinto (CVL-30) to Fighting Squadron 49 "Forty-Niners" VF-49.
+USS San Jacinto (CVL-30).
 No known nickname or nose art.
+Fighting Squadron 49 "Forty-Niners"

-On August 13, 1945 took off from USS San Jacinto (CVL-30) piloted by Lt(jg) William C. Henwood on a mission over Tokyo.
-Over the target, intercepted by A6M5 Zeros from the 302 Kōkūtai.
-This Hellcat was damaged and ditched in Tokyo Bay near Kisarazu.
+On August 13, 1945 at 7:45am took off from USS San Jacinto (CVL-30) piloted by Lt(jg) William C. Henwood on a mission over Tokyo.
+Soon after take off, suffered an engine failure and ditched into the center of the formation and survived the landing unhurt.and was resuce.
 Pilot Henwood survived unhurt.

 Wendy Henwood (daughter of William C. Henwood)

 Navy Serial Number Search Results - F6F-5 Hellcat 78006